thilinamendis/AWT-CW2/Readme.txt

-Deploy QANDA on localhost (Windows)
+Deploy absolute on localhost (Windows)

 1- Download and install XAMPP from http://www.apachefriends.org/en/xampp-windows.html on you PC 2- Copy my_data folder to C:\xampp\htdocs (default path, depends on the drive you select during installation)